Mistletoe cactus, Rhipsalis baccifera (RIP-sa-lis bak-IF-er-uh) belongs to the Cactaceae family and the genus Rhipsalis.

 This plant does not require a lot of grooming.
 However, if the stems begin to grow too long, trim back to give them a neater appearance.

-Propagate or grow mistletoe cactus through cuttings.
-Take a mature shoot and let it dry out for a few days until the cut surface has become callused.
+- Let it dry out for a few days until the cut surface has become callused

-Take a mixture of moist sphagnum and sand and plant the shoot a couple of inches down the surface.
+- Take a mixture of moist sphagnum and sand and plant the shoot a couple of inches down.

 Mistletoe Cacti Pests and Diseases